jerry9871/CausalLinkSim/README.md

 ## Expected outcomes (wish list)

-In the following sections, I will escribe the expected outcomes within different physical contextes.
+In the following sections, I will describe the expected simulation outcomes within different physical contextes.
 The list is not exhaustive and I am open to any suggestions.
-Everything is written from hands-on engineer's perspective, so excuse me if I am not using improper terminology, mixing things up or minsunderstanding some of the concepts.
+Everything is written from hands-on engineer's perspective, so please excuse me if I am using improper terminology, mixing things up or minsunderstanding some of the concepts.

 ### Must have: ELECTROMAGNETISM and SPECIAL RELATIVITY